-Commented [AH19]: This measurers our sources of cash and how we use it during the 2023 year.
+Commented [AH25]: This measurers our sources of cash and how we use it during the 2024 year.
 It removes anything that was not actual cash moving into or out of our accounts.
-As an example is gains or losses made on investments where the investments were not cashed out and therefore was not cash available in our day-to-day operations.
+As an example is gains or losses made on investments where the investments were not cashed out and there was not cash available in our day to day operations. available in our day-to-day operations.